samplics-org/samplics/docs/source/index.rst

 * Equal probability of selection: simple random sampling (SRS) and systematic selection (SYS)
 * Probability proportional to size (PPS): Systematic, Brewer's method, Hanurav-Vijayan method, Murphy's method, and Rao-Sampford's method.

-**Weighting.** Sample weighting is the main mechanism used in surveys to formalize the representivity of the sample.
+**Sample weighting.** Sample weighting is the main mechanism used in surveys to formalize the representivity of the sample.
 The design/base weights are usually adjusted to compensate for distortions due nonresponse and other shortcomings of the the sampling design implementation.